pinobatch/numism/docs/gb_coins.md

   in "as in reality" mode and which do not vary between GB and GBC.
   (I want the "no cash" gimmick to work even without a license file.)
 - Tests should quickly demonstrate a failure, preferably within two frames (35000 M-cycles) and a handful of ROM bytes.
-  Exhaustive testing is not needed.
+Better characterization of the "fantasy console" implemented by each emulator reduces the need for exhaustive testing.

 Emulator test results
 ---------------------